Case Study:

 Overview

-This case study demonstrates how a large, fragmented media ecosystem was transformed into a unified, scalable, and discovery-ready digital platform.
-Through a coordinated migration, replatforming, and taxonomy governance initiative, a 100M+ URL property was consolidated into a single, structured ecosystem—improving crawl efficiency, content discovery, editorial operations, and long-term platform resilience.
+This case study demonstrates how a large, fragmented media ecosystem was transformed into a unified, scalable digital platform.
+Through a coordinated migration, replatforming, and taxonomy governance initiative, a 100M+ URL property was consolidated into a single, structured ecosystem—improving crawl efficiency, content discoverability, editorial workflows, and platform scalability.

 The Challenge

-Audacy’s digital presence had evolved organically over time into hundreds of independent subdomains and domains.
-While this supported local autonomy, it created structural and operational challenges at enterprise scale:
+Audacy’s digital presence had evolved organically over time into hundreds of independent domains and subdomains.
+While this supported local brand autonomy, it created structural, operational, and discovery challenges at enterprise scale:

-• Fragmented Architecture: Hundreds of disconnected properties across multiple CMS platforms limited scalability and consistency.
+• Fragmented Architecture: Hundreds of disconnected properties across multiple CMS platforms limited scalability, consistency, and operational efficiency.

-• Crawl & Indexation Inefficiency: Distributed URLs diluted crawl budget and slowed indexing of high-value editorial content.
+• Crawl & Indexation Inefficiency: Distributed URL structures diluted crawl budget and slowed indexation of high-value editorial content.

 • Duplicate & Syndicated Content: Shared content across stations introduced canonical conflicts and ranking dilution.